Daniel Dean Land Clearing And Dirt Work

 How much does a 5,000 gallon pond cost?

-An professionally installed 5,000-gallon pond generally ranges from $15,000 to $35,000, depending on the filtration system and landscaping.
+A professionally installed 5,000-gallon pond costs considerably more than a backyard feature, and the filtration system and landscaping are what drive the spread.
 These larger projects often serve as swimming or high-end koi ponds and require heavy-duty liners and specialized excavation.

 How much does a 2000 gallon pond cost?